 Year In Review

-By Sarah Geisenheimer, Executive Director of The Fund for Public Schools
+Executive Director of the Fund for Public Schools

 As we approach the end of 2016, we are reflecting on our progress over the past year to facilitate partnerships between the philanthropic community and the NYC Department of Education (DOE).
 These partnerships support the DOE to pilot innovative projects, accelerate promising and outcome-driven initiatives, and allow us to respond quickly and strategically to emerging needs across the system.
 Ultimately, successful projects can reach 1.1 million students in NYC – the largest education system in the country.